-Course: Advanced Complex Systems and Biological Physics (Lecture, Seminar) 4 WLH Examination: Oral examination (approx. 45 minutes) 10 C Examination prerequisites: Presentation (approx. 20 min.)
-Examination requirements: In the final oral examination, the students demonstrate their broad knowledge in biophysics and the physics of complex systems and show that they recognize the interrelationships of the areas in biophysics and physics of complex systems and that they can place specific scientific questions within the context of these interrelationships.
+Constitution Complex Cyclome and Diological Finders (Essential) Examination: Oral examination (approx. 45 minutes) 10 C Examination prerequisites: Presentation (approx. 20 min.)
+Examination requirements: In the final oral examination, the students demonstrate their broad knowledge of biophysics and the physics of complex systems.
+They should show that they recognize the interrelationships between these areas and that they can place specific scientific questions within the context of these relationships.